vertb1/Encrytor/README.md

 - Safe file sharing
 - Confidential data storage

-Created by vertb1, Encryptor aims to provide a balance between robust security and ease of use, making file encryption accessible to both security experts and casual users.
+Created by vertb1, Encryptor provides a perfect balance between robust security and ease of use, making file encryption accessible to both security experts and casual users.

+### Note

+Encryptor is proprietary software.
+All rights reserved.
+Unauthorized distribution or modification is prohibited.